Course code LauZ4271

 Learning of the Study course gives an idea and provides insight into the economic importance of the cattle farming, describing general situation and perspectives of the development of that specific economical field in Latvian and other countries.
 In the study process insight about the most popular cow breeds will be given, characteristic features and influencing factors of the productivity will be analyzed, problems and solutions of the herd reproduction will be discussed, different uses of animal evaluation methods will be reviewed.

-Students will gain theoretical knowledge about suitability of different cow breeds for milk and / or meat production, breeding and feeding technologies, production and its quality assessment principles.
-Knowledge is assessed by the results of 1st, 2nd, 3rd and 4th tests.
+Students know the suitability of different cattle breeds for milk and/or meat production, as well as breeding and feeding technologies, production output, and principles for evaluating product quality.
+Knowledge is assessed based on the results of the 1st, 2nd, 3rd, and 4th tests.

-As a result of the study course students will be competent to assess the suitability of the animals of the particular cow breed to the chosen production direction, to evaluate the compliance of the applied holding technology with the welfare requirements and to independently analyze the productivity and reproduction indicators of the animals.
-Students will be competent to recommend for the farmers the most appropriate solution for the sustainable development of the farm.
-The acquired competencies are evaluated by the quality of conclusions and explanations in seminars and practical works, as well as by the answers on test and exam questions.
+As a result of completing the course, students are able to evaluate the suitability of animals of a specific cattle breed for the selected production direction, can assess the compliance of applied housing technologies with animal welfare requirements, can independently analyze animal productivity and reproduction indicators, and can recommend the most appropriate solutions to herd managers for the sustainable development of the farm.
+The acquired competences are assessed based on conclusions drawn during the defence of practical work, as well as answers to test and examination questions.

 1. The situation in cattle husbandry, the economic role of beef and dairy cattle husbandry.
 Most common dairy breeds, their characteristics.
 1 h lectures and 1 h practical.